Busolwe Public Library: Partner organisations

 The Lunyole Language Association (LLA) was founded in 1964 to actively promote the use of Lunyole in Uganda.
+Its objectives were: to be a unifying factor for the Banyole, to preserve and develop the Lunyole language, to preserve the Lunyole culture that is not detrimental to Banyole, to promote literacy among the Banyole, and to translate literature from other languages into Lunyole.
 The LLA has championed the writing and publishing of printed materials in Lunyole.
 The BPL is proud to host a collection of more than 100 Lunyole language storybooks for children.